Home > The Basic Facts > How the CSA Works

 An increasing amount of liability orders are granted each year.
 Appealing against a CSA decision is a simple process that requires the parent contacting the agency and requesting an explanation of the decision.
 A formal appeal can also be requested by submitting the appeal to the Social Security Child Support Appeals Tribunal.
 Around half of the appeals currently made are resolved directly within the CSA.

-CSA Improvements
+CSA Changes

 You might also like...